lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 ## What will happen

-We decided to mark this repository as legacy, and move on to a [separate repository](https://github.com/lc-studios-mc/scp-dystopia-v1-restoration) for a clearer goal: **Restoration.**
+We decided to leave this repository for now, and move on to a [separate repository](https://github.com/lc-studios-mc/scp-dystopia-v1-restoration) for a clearer goal: **Restoration.**

 Note that the separate repository will not contain "new features" that this repository had, such as CCTV, Lockdown, etc.
 <ins>We'd like to add them back once the restoration part is complete.</ins>